Sabana Grande, Caracas

-The Sabana Grande district is divided into several middle class neighborhoods located in the Parroquia El Recreo of the Libertador Municipality, in the geographical center of the Metropolitan District of Caracas and owes its name to the old town of Sabana Grande.
+The Sabana Grande district is divided into several middle class neighborhoods located in the Parroquia El Recreo of the Libertador Municipality, in the geographical center of the Metropolitan District of Caracas.
+It owes its name to the old town of Sabana Grande.

 History of Sabana Grande

 Foundation and early years

 Originally, the area where today stands the commercial and financial sector Sabana Grande, was an agricultural town in which there were some coffee plantations, such as Hacienda Ibarra, which extended to the Central University of Venezuela and part of the neighborhoods Colinas de Bello Monte and Las Mercedes.
 At first, the town of Sabana Grande was connected to the agricultural community of Chacao.
 Hacienda Ibarra was expropriated during the government of Isaías Medina Angarita to modernize the city and part of the previous house is still conserved in the campus of the Central University of Venezuela.
 The main house of this hacienda was located in Bello Monte of the financial district Sabana Grande, and this house no longer exists.
 The town of Sabana Grande was the communication route between Caracas to the large plantations (haciendas) located on the outskirts of the city.

 Although PDVSA La Estancia has done a research, they have no consensus on the date of foundation of Parroquia El Recreo.
 Some say that around 1852, the area was elevated to a foreign parish by the Caracas authorities, which served to overcome its status as a hamlet, given the significant number of inhabitants and buildings.
 Others say that, Parroquia El Recreo was created on November 22, 1864 and not in 1852.
 According to the historian Manuel Landaeta Rosales (1847-1920), El Recreo was founded on November 22, 1952 as a civil parish.
 Later, on February 22, 1964, it was founded as an ecclesiastical parish.

 On November 4, 1870, the area was integrated into the city of Caracas by the Caracas authorities in the government of Antonio Guzmán Blanco and was named "The Immaculate Conception and San Jose del Recreo" by the presbyter Jose Botel Peraza.
 Over time, Sabana Grande became a popular summer destination for college students and that's why the area was known as "El Recreo".
 Sabana Grande was definitively separated from Chacao when it was annexed as the eastern parish of Caracas.